Mathématique: Chapter 86

 Young sighed.
 “I get that.
 But you’re already on the home team, hotshot.
 It’d be nice if you’d consistently bat for us.”

 “The ‘home team’?”
-Rush lifted the lid, smelling rose and toasted barley, moss and mist and cocoa.
+Rush lifted the lid on the third tin of tea, smelling rose and toasted barley, moss and mist and cocoa.
 An evening tea.
 Or maybe a tea for clouded days, pre-dawn mornings, times without sun.
 “Can’t be sure, but I doubt I tow an institutional line all that gracefully.”

 “The home team,” Young said, like slipping an ace out of his sleeve, “isn’t the Air Force.
 This is the home team.”
 He spiraled a finger to include the three of them.
 “SG-68.
 SG-1.
 Shep and his flagship unit.”
 He glanced at Sheppard.
 “You guys need a designation.”